MUSINGS, INSPIRATIONS, RECIPES, FEATURES & MORE

 Different woods are increasingly being used to manufacture new windows and doors or replace rotten or soft sections of the timber frame.
 Accoya is a chemically modified timber with exceptional longevity and weatherproofing.
 Durable and thermally efficient, this timber is sustainably sourced with FSC - Forest Stewardship Council – certification.
 It comes from forests worldwide which meet the highest environmental and social standards and has the lowest environmental impact throughout the entire production process.

 With a lifespan comparable to plastic, no other timber can offer such stability and durability in different weather conditions and not swell, shrink or distort.
 Accoya is versatile for old properties and completely counters the argument that timber is high maintenance, doesn’t last and has a poor environmental footprint.
-New timber can improve the thermal envelope of an old house with destroying character or period style.
+New timber can improve the thermal envelope of an old house without destroying character or period style.

 Gone are the draughty and single glazed Georgian relics which no-one dared touch for fear of spoiling the character of the building.
 Now, these windows can be sympathetically double or triple glazed, and you won’t even know it.